Awards and Honors

 For more information about these funding opportunities and the application process, contact our chapter regent using our Contact Us form.

-Our NSDAR Special Projects Grants Program provides local community grant funding to public charity 501(c)(3) entities to support projects exemplifying the organization’s mission areas of historic preservation, education, and patriotism.
-A Special Projects Grant application must be accompanied by a letter of sponsorship from a DAR chapter or state society.
+Our NSDAR DAR Historic Preservation Grants Program provides local community grant funding to public charity 501(c)(3) entities to support projects exemplifying the organization’s mission areas of historic preservation, education, and patriotism.
+A DAR Historic Preservation Grant application must be accompanied by a letter of sponsorship from a DAR chapter or state society.
 For sponsorship through the Mount Rosa Chapter NSDAR or for more information about these funding opportunities and the application process, contact our chapter regent using our Contact Us form.
-More information can be found on the Special Projects Grants page of the NSDAR website.
+More information can be found on the DAR Historic Preservation Grants page of the NSDAR website.

 Colorado State Society NSDAR